Jojo Babie Stuns In Cut-Out Bra In New Instagram Pic

 “Lol I want to see some one [sic] saying no lol forgive me,” joked a fourth social media user.

 In addition, the sensation shared another photo to her Instagram page on January 1 where she rocked lingerie.
-This time, she opted for a white lace teddy with a cut-out in the front in the shape of an upside-down teardrop.
+This time, she opted for a white lace teddy with a cutout in the front in the shape of an upside-down teardrop.
 This revealing cut, coupled with the sheer fabric, left little to the imagination.
 Jojo posed in the same spot as in her newest selfie while holding a red rose in one hand.
 She gave a sultry pout for the shot.